DaAlbrecht/thesis-TEKO/content/Implementation.typ

     caption: [overview of commonly used crates]
 )

-With the basic project setup done, the first task is to implement the webservice according to the openapi specification from  @openapi_specification
+With the basic project setup done, the first task is to implement the web service according to the openapi specification from  @openapi_specification

  == Webservice